njlauersdorf/ABPs/README.md

 4.2.37(2)-release
 ```

-If your shell is still ZSH, then try to following instead, closing and reopening the command window to test your default shell (above):
+Note, you should not see a path which ends in /zsh.
+However, if you do, your default shell is still ZSH, then perform the alternate steps noted here.
+First, close and reopen the command window.
+Then, input the following line:

 ```
 $ chsh -s /bin/bash
 ```
+Test your default shell as shown above.
+If it's now BASH, you are good to go!

 Next, you need to make a virtual environment to install HOOMD prerequisite modules.
 To do this, download Anaconda.
+Open the Anaconda-Navigator and select 'create' under the listed environments.

 Install prerequisites.